Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Results and discussion

-With the use of the auxiliary loss the MSE is only about $5\%$ lower, while the predicted turbulence statistics are $20\%$ better than when the auxiliary loss function is not used.
-A sample {\it type-III} prediction at $y^{+} = 30$ using the auxiliary loss function is shown in figure~\ref{figure2}.
+The statistical error for \textit{type III} predictions can be further improved with the use of the auxiliary loss.
+We tested it for the predictions using $\partial\theta_4/\partial y |_{\mathrm{wall}}$ as input: while the MSE is only about $5\%$ lower, the predicted turbulence statistics are up to $20\%$ better than when the auxiliary loss function is not used, as shown in table~\ref{tab2}.
+The use of an auxiliary loss function also reduces the variance between models in the statistical of all the velocity components.
+The error comparison with~\cite{guastoni_2021} shows how a deeper FCN is necessary to achieve satisfactory predictions of this type.
+A sample {\it type-III} prediction at $y^{+} = 30$ using the auxiliary loss function is shown in figure~\ref{figure2}, when $\partial\theta_4/\partial y |_{\mathrm{wall}}$ is used as input.
 From this figure, it is possible to observe that the FCN is able to reconstruct the large-scale features of the flow in all three velocity components starting from the heat-flux field only.
-The smaller-features reconstruction is less accurate, in particular the maximum positive and negative fluctuations are typically underestimated.
+The smaller-features reconstruction is less accurate, in particular, the maximum positive and negative fluctuations are typically underestimated.
 This is related to the use of the mean-squared error as loss function for the optimization.

+We now focus on the predictions whose setup is similar to the experimental setting.
+For this, we analyze more in depth \textit{type III} predictions using the heat flux at $Pr = 6$.
 A more comprehensive overview of the predicted energy at the different scales is provided by the spectra, shown in figure~\ref{fig:spectra}.
 We compare the spectra of \textit{type-II} and \textit{type-III} predictions at $y^+=30$.
 The amount of reconstructed energy is lower in \textit{type-III} predictions than in \textit{type-II}.
 Furthermore, it is possible to observe that eliminating the spanwise wall-shear stress and wall pressure has a higher impact on the prediction of the shorter wavelengths, both in the streamwise and spanwise direction.
 The accuracy reduction is more evident in the pre-multiplied wall-normal and spanwise spectra.
 This is expected, as the wall-pressure is well correlated with the wall-normal component of the velocity and the spanwise wall-shear stress helps to improve the prediction of the corresponding velocity-fluctuation component.